“If you are walking down the right path and you are willing to keep walking, eventually you will make progress.” – Barack Obama

 One more thing Bludso tells his children and anyone focused on achieving financial and career success is to stay open-minded while finding the right path.
 He also reminds them to remember this if they get off course.
 “Your heart is going to always pay you.
 Your heart sometimes has to be put back in shape.
 God has to work your heart out to get it where it needs to be, and then your heart will start paying you again.”

 You can order barbecue and merchandise from Bludso’s Bar & Q online.
 Get the latest information on Kevin Bludso on Instagram or follow him on Twitter and Facebook.
-His cookbook is available starting April 12 and can be pre-ordered on his website.
+His cookbook is available starting April 12.